 An intensive course on musicianship and theory.
 Its goal is to develop a foundation in the theory and practice of music.
 It covers notation, ear-training, scales and modes, intervals, triads, seventh chords, chord progressions, melody, rhythm and form.
 It also includes basic principles of counterpoint and analysis.
 Written exercises are required weekly.

 Credit earned by performing in one of the instrumental ensembles on campus.
-Sections available: Jazz Band, Latin American Music Ensemble, USF Dons Marching Band, Chamber Music Ensemble, Rock Band and Computer Music Ensemble.
-For details on the various groups see www.usfca.edu/artsci/music.
-Offered every semester.
+Sections available: Jazz Ensemble, Latin American Music Ensemble, USF Dons Pep Band.
+For details on the various groups see www.usfca.edu/artsci/pa/music_minor.

 Credit earned by taking piano lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries") and participating in some form (performer or crew) in the Music Student Showcase.